Anna1331999/recipe_project/README.md

-A website that provide traditional Vietnamese recipes
+A website that provides traditional Vietnamese recipes